Lists in Python with Examples

 Cloning in List:

 The process of creating duplicate independent objects is called cloning.
-We can implement cloning by using slice operator or by using copy() method.
+We can implement cloning by using the slice operator or by using the copy() method.
 These processes create a duplicate of the existing one at a different memory location.
-Therefore, the both objects will be independent, and applying any modifications on one will not impact the other.
+Therefore, both objects will be independent, and applying any modifications to one will not impact the other.

 Example: Cloning using slicing operator (demo26.py)

 x=[10, 20, 30] y=x[:] print(x) print(y) print(id(x)) print(id(y)) x = 99 print(x) print(y) print(id(x)) print(id(y))

 x=[10, 20, 30] y=x.copy() print(x) print(y) print(id(x)) print(id(y))

 The concatenation operator (+): “+” operator concatenates two list objects to join them and returns a single list.
 For this, both the operands should be list type, else we will get TypeError

 a= [1, 2, 3] b= [4, 5, 6] c = a + b print(c)

 a= [1, 2, 3] b= 'Balu' c = a + b print(c)